 Turn off the main road if you want to visit a small and secluded settlement on the coast facing Ploce.
 Take the road to the right one km before you reach Potomje in the direction of Kuna, which is a small village with a couple of big churches.
 When you reach Kuna, there is a road turning left to a Franciscan monastery with the biggest church outside Dubrovnik.

 To go to Crkvice turn right into Kuna, go straight ahead and keep right against Crkvice.
 There is a sign on the road.
 After you have turned right the road goes up a little and 1.5 km through a pine forest.

 Then it starts to climb down the north side of Peljesac.
 6.5 km with 23 serpentine turns.
 Cars can only pass each other here at the turns so look out!
 It is common that the car going up should reverse to the previous turn and let the car going down pass.

-At the end of the road, you will be rewarded with a lovely little harbor, a view of the Neretva Mouth and even a clear view to Komarna.
+At the end of the road, you will be rewarded with a lovely little harbor, a view of the Neretva Estuary and even a clear view to Komarna.

 The best wines grow to the west of Potomje behind the mountains.
 In older times the people of Potomje had to travel more than 20 km to get to their wine fields.
 Today they use a tunnel that has been blown through the mountain.
 You will see the tunnel straight ahead if you turn left towards the first farms in Potomje (coming from the east).
 Try to drive through the tunnel, and you will be rewarded with a great view of the Adriatic and the Islands of Mljet and Korcula - and theoretically you can see all the way to Italy.